Bayesian Matrix Decomposition and Applications: Introduction and Background

 \item In link prediction problems, matrix decomposition algorithms can be used to uncover hidden patterns in networks.
 For example, given a network of users and their connections, matrix decomposition methods can be used to infer latent user preferences, which can then be used to predict new links in the network. \end{itemize}

-A (bilinear) matrix decomposition is a way of reducing a complex matrix into its constituent parts, which are in simpler forms and represent the original matrix as a product of two (or more) \textit{factor matrices}.
-The underlying principle of the decompositional approach to matrix computation is that it is not the business of the matrix algorithmists to solve particular problems, but it is an approach that can simplify more complex matrix operations, which can be performed on the decomposed parts rather than on the original matrix itself.
-For example, a matrix decomposition, which though is usually expensive to compute, can be reused to solve new problems involving the original matrix in different scenarios, e.g., as long as the factorization of $\bA$ is obtained, it can be reused to solve the set of linear systems $\{\bb_1=\bA\bx_1, \bb_2=\bA\bx_2, \ldots, \bb_k=\bA\bx_k\}$.
+A (bilinear) matrix decomposition expresses a complex matrix as the product of two (or more) simpler factor matrices.
+The fundamental idea behind this decompositional approach is not to solve specific problems directly, but rather to simplify complex matrix operations by performing them on the decomposed components instead of the original matrix.
+Although computing a decomposition can be computationally expensive, once obtained---say, a factorization of $\bA$---it can be reused efficiently across multiple tasks.
+For example, it enables solving an entire set of linear systems $\{\bb_1=\bA\bx_1, \bb_2=\bA\bx_2, \ldots, \bb_K=\bA\bx_K\}$ without recomputing the factorization each time.

 There are two main approaches that have been applied to inference in the (low-rank) matrix factorization task.
 The first is to define a loss function and optimize over the factored components using alternating updates \citep{comon2009tensor, lee1999learning}.
 The second is to build a probabilistic model representing the matrix factorization and then to perform statistical inference to compute any desired components \citep{salakhutdinov2008bayesian, ari2012probabilistic}.